15 January, 2020

 Reasons to spend a few nights at Blue Lake Holiday Park:

-- This campsite is a 10-minute drive from the centre of Rotorua, "close to attractions and shops yet far enough from the bustling city to enjoy the peace and quiet and avoid the sulphur smell"
+This campsite is a 10-minute drive from the centre of Rotorua, "close to attractions and shops yet far enough from the bustling city to enjoy the peace and quiet and avoid the sulfur smell"

 4. Tawharanui Regional Park, Auckland (North Island)

 Tawharanui campground is a campground on the northern coast behind the sand dunes between Phoenix Reef and Comet rock.
 This Regional Park is a great park for those in search of Auckland’s best beaches.
 If you go out of season, this park is remarkably quiet and you won’t have to fight other holidaymakers for a top camping spot.
 Spend a few days in Auckland, before heading to this awesome campsite, one of the best campsites in New Zealand.

 Reasons to spend some nights at Tawharanui Regional Park:

 It's close to Auckland, only an 80-minutes drive

 The camp is divided into 5 bays with a central road so it never feels crowded

 Note: there are no showers at Tāwharanui campground so bring your own solar shower (optional accessory, part of our Sizzling Summer Pack).